yongzx/GSoC-2019-FrameNet/TUTORIAL.md

 - Newcomers who take over this project

 **Important Notes for Red Hen Mentors**:
 1. Do not delete files or folders because some tasks are sequential and may take more than a week for completion.
-Therefore, if the important files which are needed for the next step are deleted, you will have to wait for the task to be completed before moving to the next step.
+Therefore, if the essential files needed for the next step are deleted, you will have to wait for the completion of tasks before moving to the next step.
+It might take more than a week for the full verification of the pipeline.
 The best way to overcome this issue is to `cat [filename].out` to verify the progress.
 2. For GSoC evaluation of my deployment, you may have to `scancel` the slurm task in the queue if necessary to release the compute nodes resources, especially when you `squeue` and find that the slurm task has not started running.